Raoul Wallenberg Centre for Human Rights: Democracy

-The RWCHR is dedicated to protecting liberal democracy by fighting against the global resurgence of authoritarianism and illiberal populism that threaten it, and by consequence, human rights.
-Accordingly, on 26 May 2017, the RWCHR became a signatory to the Prague Appeal for Democratic Renewal, a declaration issued by the International Coalition for Democratic Renewal which calls for the mobilization of a coalition of conscience in defence of democracy.
-The RWCHR is also a major sponsor of the Magnitsky Act [see below].
+The RWCHR advocates for fighting against authoritarianism and populism, which is seen as a threat to liberal democracy.
+On 26 May 2017, the RWCHR became a signatory to the Prague Appeal for Democratic Renewal, a declaration issued by the International Coalition for Democratic Renewal which calls for the mobilization of a coalition of conscience in defence of democracy.
+The RWCHR is also a sponsor of the Magnitsky Act.

 The RWCHR hosts, organizes and participates in many events that pertain to the protection of democracy.
 Since 2016, the RWCHR has been a co-sponsor of the Geneva Summit for Human Rights and Democracy.
 At the 10th Annual Geneva Summit, the RWCHR's chair gave the summit's closing remarks and presented Vladimir Kara-Murza with the Geneva Summit 2018 Courage Award.
 The RWCHR also participated in the 2017 Oslo Freedom Forum discussing "Democracy and the Rule of Law".
 In May 2017, the RWCHR joined forces with the Montreal Institute for Genocide and Human Rights Studies, Amnesty International Canada and the United Committee of Armenian Organizations of Quebec to host Rights City/Montréal, ville des droits humains, which comprises three major events to celebrate Montreal's role in advancing human rights and democracy.
 To discuss the threat illiberal populism and authoritarianism pose to academic freedom, the RWCHR and its chair participated in the Canadian Science Policy Conference in Ottawa alongside Home Hoodfar and Viviana Fernandez.
 In August 2017, the RWCHR helped host Vietnamplify, a conference that highlights the fight for human rights in Vietnam.
 On 7 October 2017, the RWCHR played a role in highlighting the humanitarian crisis caused by the turn to authoritarianism in Burundi by inviting Pierre-Claver Mbonimpa to Ottawa for a press conference and meeting with Parliamentarians.